conversion pixel

 Both work and school are significant commitments, but proper time management, careful scheduling, and choosing the right school will make it possible for you to enroll in a program that will help advance your career while working.
 Not everyone has the luxury of taking some years off for school with no stable source of income, so explore some essential tips for working while in nursing school.

 Many life events can also interfere with your education.
-Read our guide to going to nursing school while being pregnant, to know how to tackle this scenario.
+Read our guides on going to nursing school while pregnant or how to tackle being a parent and a nursing student.

-However, your other commitments may limit your possibility to attend a full-time program, delay your graduation or otherwise increase the experienced stress and put you at risk of burnout.
+However, your other commitments may limit your ability to attend a full-time program, delay your graduation, or increase the stress you experience, putting you at risk of burnout.
 Beyond preparing a dependable schedule and organizing your study and work to a T, you should also consider less intensive and more accessible programs.
-Although it may take you longer to graduate, you will not run the risk of abandoning your education or flunking your exams.
+Although it may take you longer to graduate, you will not run the risk of abandoning your education or failing your exams.

 Frequently Asked Questions